 I still ate it anyways.
 If people thought I had bad breath, well, I was ok with that.
 Kimchi was worth it.

 I loved kimchi so much that when I moved out, there was always a jar of kimchi in my fridge no matter where I lived.
 It tasted good with Korean food.
-And it tasted good with pizza and Taco Bell, too.
+And it tasted good with pizza and tacos, too.
 There’s just something about that spicy, crunchy bite of pickled cabbage.

 That’s why the first time I ate queso cheese dip, I automatically thought, this would taste so much better with kimchi.

 Queso cheese dip, a Tex-Mex amalgamation, is delicious.
-Commonly eaten at chain restaurants and casual parties, I consider it regular, good ‘ole American fare.
+Commonly eaten at chain restaurants and casual parties, I consider it regular, good, ‘old American fare.
 Except that whenever I eat it, I’m always thinking it needs something more.
 Something pungent and funky.
 Something like kimchi.

 If I do say so myself, kimchi and cheese are good friends.
-Add ground beef and a little gochukaru (Korean chile powder) to the mix and you get childhood BFFs.
+Add ground beef/sausage and a little gochujang (Korean chile paste) to the mix and you get childhood BFFs.
 Kimchi really makes this dish spectacular.

 This makes for a great appetizer but in truth, I like to eat this anytime of the day or night.
-It’s a wee bit greasy but sometimes, greasy tastes so right.
-That’s part of its charm.
-If it makes you feel better, the acidic crunch of the kimchi really cuts through the heavy fattiness of the cheese and ground beef.
+IThe acidic crunch of the kimchi really cuts through the heavy fattiness of the cheese and ground beef/sausage.
 So does beer.
 Enjoy!

 - 1 onion (chopped)